ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 18. Write a function that accepts two integers and returns the remainder.
  - Return_Remainder.cs

+19. Write a function to determine if a TicTacToe board has a winner
+ - Tic_Tac_Toe_Winner.cs

 Please let me know if you find any errors in the solutions.